Jump to:

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

-Individually prescribed and group exercises that include balance and gait training and strengthening can reduce risk of falling and reduce fractures but is less effective in people at higher risk of falling.
+Individually prescribed and group exercises that include balance, gait training can reduce risk of.

 Multifactorial interventions integrating assessment with individualized intervention, usually involving a multidisciplinary team, are effective in reducing rate of falls but not risk of falling.

-Home safety interventions reduce rate of falls and risk of falling, especially when delivered by an occupational therapist.
+Home safety interventions reduce rate of falls and risk of falling.

 Implementation of a falls screening program could be challenging and would be suitable for a PIP project.
 Similarly, compliance with the multifactorial intervention program (e.g., gait/balance exercise program, medication modifications, home modifications) may be problematic, and coordination with the patient’s primary care provider may be difficult; these issues may be potential PIP projects as well.

 Emerging technology has the potential to assist patients and clinicians in understanding more about the occurrence and mechanisms involved in falls, enhancing intervention efforts, and identifying and monitoring falls.
-There is a growing body of literature describing the development and use of wearable sensors (accelerometers) and radar technology that can measure movement, detect falls, and monitor physiological and environmental parameters.28,29 This can lead to better understanding of factors related to the fall, which can in turn lead to prevention.
-Other technology applications, such as the use of exercise gaming devices (Microsoft Kinnect,® Nintendo Wii Fit®) or the use of virtual reality devices have been used to successfully enhance balance training in persons who fall or who are at risk for falling.26,30,31 In the future, existing computerized gait analysis and recognition systems will combine with embedded or wearable sensors in “smart homes” to detect near-falls or falls and will trigger appropriate responses or alarms.29
+There is a growing body of literature describing the development and use of wearable sensors (accelerometers) and radar technology that can measure movement, detect falls, and monitor physiological and environmental parameters.23, 24 This can lead to better understanding of factors related to the fall, which can in turn lead to prevention.
+Other technology applications, such as the use of exercise gaming devices (Microsoft Kinnect,® Nintendo Wii Fit®) or the use of virtual reality devices have found that there was no significant difference between conventional exercises and exercise games, though may improve compliance with exercises thus successfully enhancing balance training in persons who fall or who are at risk for falling.25 In the future, existing computerized gait analysis and recognition systems will combine with embedded or wearable sensors in “smart homes” to detect near-falls or falls and will trigger appropriate responses or alarms.24

 Gaps in the Evidence-Based Knowledge